-After leaving Otavalo our next stop was The Equator.
+After leaving Otavalo our next stop was Quito, Ecuador, but we couldn’t get there before stopping at The Equator!
 We camped in Valentin’s garden for a night before heading to the Mitad Del Mundo the following morning.
 Valentin showed us his lovely organic garden full of vegetables, and even gave us a little bit of spinach and some herbs for the road.
 He also had a big pile of potatoes and some squash that were freshly picked and washed, and laid out to dry in the sun.
 Valentin was very friendly and liked to chat.
 Our fellow Overlander Steve had just been there the day before in his big yellow Unimog.

 If you don’t believe us, you better believe the GPS.
 The southern latitude shows a whole lot of zeros.
 As far as we’re concerned, that was a cause for celebration, and that celebration was a whole lot of awesome (Dorky???
 We don’t care!) kissing and jumping photos. #nailedit

 After we tired ourselves out getting jumping photos (actually, it looks like just one turned out) we continued south to Quito.
 We only spent one day exploring the city since I caught a head cold and Ashley wasn’t feeling 100%.
 So we scrapped Ash’s long list of stuff to do and restaurants/coffee spots for the following day and spent a day reading and watching movies.
 Lucky for us we met Christoph and Friederike, an awesome Swiss couple driving the Americas in their green Santana (no, not Carlos!).
 We spent tour first day hitting the main sights, sharing plenty of plates of food, and climbing to the top of the Basilica de Voto Nacional.